 Next Steps for Your Clinic

 LHDN e-invoicing is not going away.
-The deadlines are fixed, the penalties are real, and the final phase in July 2026 will capture every remaining business in Malaysia.
+The deadlines are fixed, the penalties are real, and the relaxation period for clinics under RM5 million turnover ends on 31 December 2027 — with full enforcement from 1 January 2028.
 The clinics that act now — by choosing a clinic management system with built-in e-invoicing — will transition smoothly.
 The ones that wait will face rushed implementations, higher costs, and compliance risk.

 If your clinic has not yet set up e-invoicing, here is what to do today: confirm your compliance deadline based on your revenue threshold, verify whether your current software supports MyInvois API integration, and if it does not, schedule a demo with MedicalMet to see how seamless the transition can be.